tobek/laminae/all.md

 Maybe they have some rumored and controversial deal/symbiosis with CED?

+artists?

 crystalline structure

-Some enormous oral history (perhaps song in unknown language) that everyone learns and memorizes but only elite understand what it means - laypeople are only as necessary initiated into bits of it where they learn this thing they've been doing/saying all their life actually means XYZ "The Retelling"
+Some enormous oral history (perhaps song in unknown language) that everyone learns and memorizes but only elite understand what it means - laypeople are only as necessary initiated into bits of it where they learn this thing they've been doing/saying all their life actually means XYZ "The Retelling" (something like eulexia - but song). this could also totally be LGP, maybe better as LGP

 @conaw tweet: "Heaven is the feedback loop where the good keeps getting better"